African bush elephant: Conservation

 Both African elephant species have been listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora since 1989.
 In 1997, populations of Botswana, Namibia, and Zimbabwe were placed on CITES Appendix II, as were populations of South Africa in 2000.
 Community-based conservation programmes have been initiated in several range countries, which contributed to reducing human-elephant conflict and increasing local people's tolerance towards elephants.
+Researchers discovered that playing back the recorded sounds of African bees is an effective method to drive elephants away from settlements.

 In 1986, the African Elephant Database was initiated to collate and update information on the distribution and status of elephant populations in Africa.
 The database includes results from aerial surveys, dung counts, interviews with local people, and data on poaching.

-Researchers discovered that playing back the recorded sounds of African bees is an effective method to drive elephants away from settlements.

 Status

-In 1996, IUCN Red List assessors for the African bush elephant considered the species Endangered.
-Since 2021, it has been assessed Endangered, after the global population was found to have decreased by more than 50% over 3 generations.
-About 70% of its range is located outside protected areas.
+In 2008, the IUCN Red List assessed the African elephant (then considered as a single species) as vulnerable.
+Since 2021, the African bush elephant has individually been assessed Endangered, after the global population was found to have decreased by more than 50% over 3 generations.
+More than 50% of its range is located outside protected areas.
 In 2016, the global population was estimated at 415,428 ± 20,111 individuals distributed in a total area of 20731202 sqkm, of which 30% is protected.
-42% of the total population lives in nine southern African countries comprising 293,447 ± 16,682 individuals; Africa's largest population lives in Botswana with 131,626 ± 12,508 individuals.
+Approximately 42% of the total population lives in nine southern African countries comprising 293,447 ± 16,682 individuals; Africa's largest population lives in Botswana with 131,626 ± 12,508 individuals.